domain80/swift/README.md

 unzip the file and run the executable...
 As simple as that 😉

 # 🎯 Roadmap
  - [ ] implement progress view on the UI
- - [ ] use wifi direct for p2p communication